 West Malvern Road

-The Sugarloaf Café opened when Regents Theological College moved to West Malvern.
-Situated in the Arts Centre, on the path that leads to the Worcestershire Beacon and Malvern Hills, it is unique as a café and shop, and as a place for students and people from the surrounding village to meet and relax.
-It has become a hub for everyone who knows the area, and a base point for the many walkers who love the surrounding hills.
+The Sugarloaf Café and shop opened when Regents Theological College moved to West Malvern.
+Situated in the college Arts Centre, on the path that leads to the Worcestershire Beacon and Malvern Hills, it is unique as a café and shop.
+It’s also a place for students and people from the surrounding village to meet and relax.
+The Sugarloaf has become a hub for everyone who knows the area, and a base for the many walkers who love the surrounding hills.

 The shop itself stocks a range of greetings cards selected from local artists, as well as locally home made jams and preserves.
 Eggs are sourced from a free range farm just over the border in Herefordshire, as well as a wide range of biscuits from the famous Frank’s Luxury Biscuits of Hereford.
 Milk and butter is also locally produced and there will often be a selection of seasonal herbs and plants for sale, in addition to the usual essential groceries and household products.

 The Café itself sells freshly ground fair trade coffee supplied by Method Coffee Roasters in Worcester, Teapigs teas, hot chocolate, and a variety of soft drinks.
 Light meals, homemade soup, and sweet homemade treats are also on offer.

 Customers can sit inside the Sugarloaf, or on the large outside terrace, where there are picnic tables and benches; perfect for refreshments, or an ice cream after a leisurely walk.

 The Elim Conference Centre offers a perfect combination of superb conferencing facilities and excellent accommodation.
 It is spectacularly located in the same country house and estate as Regents Theological College, on the western slopes of the Malvern Hills.
 The Centre is surrounded by its own 35 acre woodland, with far reaching views across Herefordshire, towards mid Wales.